The view of Uxmal from the Uxmal Maya Resort

 Del Sol Beachfront, Akumal, Mexico.

-We visited Akumal in the shoulder season, which meant we got a great deal on our hotel, the Del Sol Beachfront .
-There were very few guests and very few people staying in Akumal during our June trip.
 The Del Sol Beachfront is on the beach with a view of Half Moon Bay from every room.
 However, the ocean seaweed piles up during the summer months.
 If you plan to spend time at the beach, this hotel is not a great pick.
-But, if you want a place to stay while you do other activities in the area, while having a great view, this hotel is a hidden gem.
+But, if you want a place to stay while you do other activities in the area, this hotel is a hidden gem.

 Our hotel room had a mini-fridge and a water bottle dispenser.
-We were greatful to be able to refill our water bottles and chill more water in the fridge.
-Our room had a balcony with a hammock!
+We were grateful to be able to refill our water bottles and chill more water in the fridge.
+Our room also had a balcony with a hammock!
 It was so relaxing to be on the balcony and listen to the waves.

 The Del Sol Beachfront was a bargain at US $297 for three nights.